 Dr. Koo’s work has been published in peer-reviewed journals, including Retina and the Journal of Pediatric Ophthalmology and Strabismus.
 She has been invited to moderate and present at regional, national, and international meetings, including the World Ophthalmology Congress.

 Euna Koo, MD

 BioDr.
 Koo is an ophthalmologist specializing in pediatric ophthalmology, retinopathy of prematurity (ROP) and adult strabismus.
 She received her ophthalmology training at UC San Francisco and then her fellowship training in pediatric ophthalmology and adult strabismus at Boston Children's Hospital affiliated with Harvard Medical School.
 She has been board certified by the American Board of Ophthalmology since 2016.
-Her practice reflects her clinical and surgical interests including strabismus, amblyopia, pediatric cataracts, ROP, and adult strabismus.
+Her practice reflects her clinical interests in pediatric ophthalmology (strabismus, amblyopia, pediatric cataracts, and ROP) and in adult strabismus.

-She utilizes botox in management of adult and pediatric strabismus.
+She utilizes Botox in management of adult and pediatric strabismus.
 She also uses hidden adjustable sutures in children and adults to optimize alignment of eyes with surgery.
-Muscles can be adjusted up to 10 days after surgery.
+Muscles can be adjusted up to 7-10 days after surgery.

-She also has an interest in teaching residents and improving surgical training.
+She also has an interest in teaching medical students and residents and improving surgical training.